wazo-platform/wazo-doc/source/api_sdk/rest_api/agentd/api.rst

 +------------+---------------+-----------------------------+

-Logoff an agent with number
+Logoff an Agent with Number
 ===========================

 Query